t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 but they shouldn't be recommended to get started, as we don't understand at first how those components rely to each other.

+Now we know how to find information, let's get knowledge about the different components required.

 ### Scheduling GPUs with Kubernetes

-So our goal is to integrate a node equipped with one or several GPU devices in a Kubernetes cluster, and to run data science related workloads on it.
+Our goal is to integrate a node equipped with one or several GPU devices in a Kubernetes cluster, and to run data science related workloads on it.
 Linux containers enable to expose the GPU Linux device to a container running on the same host, so the code running in such a container can use the GPUs, as a native OS process would.